TENNESSEE SOCIETY OF MEDICAL ASSISTANTS, INC

 - The names of the delegates and alternates shall be submitted to the AAMA Executive Office at least ninety (90) days prior to the Annual Meeting of the House of Delegates.

 - Election of officers and delegates shall be held during the General Assembly.

 - Election shall be by ballot with a majority vote necessary for election.
 If only one candidate is nominated for each office, the election may be by voice vote.

 - Election of AAMA delegates shall be by ballot vote with a plurality vote necessary for election.

 - The General Assembly shall meet during the annual meeting of the TSMA.

 - Special meeting of the General Assembly may be held at the call of the Board of Directors by written notice to the membership at least thirty (30) days in advance of said meeting.

-- In the event of an administrative emergency, in lieu of calling a special meeting of the General Assembly, ballots shall be mailed and returned to the Speaker of the House by certified mail.
-Ample time, not less than fifteen (15) days, will be allowed for reply.
-These ballots will be tabulated by the Speaker of the House and attached to a report and forwarded to the Parliamentarian.
-This report will be authenticated and presented to the Chairman of the Board.
+- In the event of an administrative emergency, in lieu of calling a special meeting of the General Assembly, ballots shall be mailed and/or emailed/electronically sent and returned to the Speaker of the Assembly by certified mail, email or electronic means.
+Ample time, not less that fifteen (15) days, will be allowed for reply.
+There ballots will be tabulated by the Speaker and attached to a report and forwarded to the Parliamentarian.
+This report will be authenticated and presented to the Chairman of the Board of Directors.